 Once the PDU Session is established, if the SMF (re)selects a PSA UPF for the PDU Session and there is no longer any local PSA UPF for the PDU Session, then the SMF may send a PDU Session Modification Command to indicate in the ePCO that the PDU Session should no longer be considered "edge-anchored".

 Once the PDU Session is established, if none of the PSA UPF(s) are deployed in a local site and the SMF (re)selects a PSA UPF for the PDU Session and the new PSA UPF is deployed in a local site, then the SMF may send a PDU Session Modification Command to the UE and indicate in the ePCO that the PDU Session should now be considered "edge-anchored".
 The SMF may also send the "5GC-preference" indication if there is a preference to keep the traffic within the 5GC.
+Alternatively, the SMF may also send "3GPP-access-preference" indication if there is a preference to keep the traffic on the 3GPP access.

 The UE may use the "edge-anchored" indication to notify any subscribed consumer (e.g. an application) mapped into the PDU Session about the local PSA.
 The consumer (application) could use this information to perform actions to maintain proper connectivity to edge computing resources, such as keeping the 3GPP access active, monitoring non-3GPP access performance and taking traffic routing decisions.

-When the SMF has information about the impacted traffic or applications, e.g. it has configured a branching point UPF or an uplink classifier UPF for the PDU Session such that only some traffic is routed towards a PSA UPF in a local site, then the "edge-anchored" and/or "5GC-preference" indications may be sent to the UE in the ePCO with the Flow Descriptor(s) (e.g. Packet Filters derived from the PDR(s) that were sent to the branching point UPF or uplink classifier UPF to be used to detect which traffic should be forwarded to the local site.
+When the SMF has information about the impacted traffic or applications, e.g. it has configured a branching point UPF or an uplink classifier UPF for the PDU Session such that only some traffic is routed towards a PSA UPF in a local site, then the "edge-anchored" and "5GC-preference" or "3GPP-access-preference" indications may be sent to the UE in the ePCO with the Flow Descriptor(s) (e.g. Packet Filters derived from the PDR(s) that were sent to the branching point UPF or uplink classifier UPF to be used to detect which traffic should be forwarded to the local site.
 The UE may use the Flow Descriptor(s) to determine which traffic from the PDU Session is associated with a PSA that is in a local site and may use this to notify the specific applications.

-When connectivity outside of 5GC becomes available for the UE, the UE may use the "5GC-preference" indication and any associated Flow Descriptor(s) to decide if the traffic that is currently associated with a PDU Session should be transferred to connectivity outside of 5GC.
+When connectivity outside of 5GC becomes available for the UE, the UE may use the "5GC-preference" or "3GPP-access-preference" indication and any associated Flow Descriptor(s) to decide if the traffic that is currently associated with a PDU Session should be transferred to connectivity outside of 5GC.

-NOTE 1: How the "edge anchored" and "5GC-preference" indications interact with user preferences to influence the UE's decision to use connectivity outside of 5GC is out of scope.
+NOTE 1: How the "edge anchored" and "5GC-preference" or "3GPP-access-preference" indications interact with user preferences to influence the UE's decision to use connectivity outside of 5GC is out of scope.

 NOTE 2: The SMF does not send an "edge-anchored" indication every time there is branching point UPF or an uplink classifier UPF for the PDU Session; the SMF only sends the "edge-anchored" indication when the branching point UPF or uplink classifier UPF is being used to access edge computing services.
 The SMF knows based on configuration (e.g. per DNAI) whether a branching point UPF or an uplink classifier UPF is being used to access edge computing services.